 On average, listings lease in the $70's per square foot per year.
 The Union Square submarket is seeing a a boost in rates.
 In the last 3 months, the median rate rose $3 per sqft per year.
 That's a 4% increase in rent.

-Compared to the rest of the New York City market, the Union Square region has more expensive rates, and you'll need to pay a premium to be in this hot submarket.
+Compared to the rest of the New York City market, the Union Square region has greater rates, and you'll have to negotiate above asking rent to be in this hot submarket.

-In the last 90 days, 34 listings have been made available, which means leases might be going fast.
-You'll want to be prepared to make an offer immediately.
-About 18% of the office spaces in the Union Square are subleases, so you might be able to find a shorter term or below market rent.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+In the last 90 days, 70 listings have been listed, so you'll want to check back regularly for new listings.
+About 13% of the available space in the Union Square are subleases, so you might be able to find a shorter term or below market rent.
+There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.